 separate registration forms in the future.
-Reminder: your next of kin will still be asked for permission to donate your brain at the time of your passing.
-Please initial one of the following options:
+Reminder: your next of kir permission to donate your brain at the time of your passing.
+Please options: will still be asked for

 Yes, I am interested in brain donation

 No, I am not interested in brain donation

 I am undecided at this time

-You will be given a copy of this signed and dated informed consent document to keep for your records.
+You will be given a copy of this signed and dated informed consent or records. document to keep for your

 Participant's Printed Name:

-Participant's Signature:Date:
+Participant's Signature: Date:

 Printed Name of Person Obtaining Consent:

 Signature of Person Obtaining Consent: Date: